 In The Mandalorian, at a closer inspection, in the character of the bounty hunter Mando, we do not see a typical western movie hero since he does not work for the law, which is practically non-existent, but for the Guild of bounty hunters who answer to no one but their own code.
 The only “law” in this universe are “mercenaries and war lords” as the leader of the Guild says.
 We see the remnants of the Empire as one of the main “players”, embodied in all-too recognizable Stormtroopers, and Mando decides to work with them on a handsomly payed mission.
 Werner Herzog’s character, The Client, is obviously one of the war lords who belongs to the remnants of the Empire.
 All in all, this is a Hobbesian state of nature, with a war of all against all, and we can observe the main characteristics of it – the competition for scarce resources, the desire for glory and honor.

 Mando, similarly to the characters from the superhero comics, suffered a trauma as a child, witnessing the onslaught of the Empire, and this happens to be the driving force behind his actions.
-Mando is more similar to the superheroes like Batman, than to the heroes of the western movies, but even the superheroes from the comics operate in a context of lawful institutions, which they try to protect, breaking the laws in the process, not unlike the western movie heroes.
-In The Mandalorian we are embarking on a completely new territory, the one with no laws but the laws of nature.
-One may be tempted to compare the show to Mad Max, but the careful blending of the western genre and the existence of organized groups like the remnants of the Empire, the Guild, the Tribe etc., make the situation a lot more organized than the one in Mad Max.
+Mando is more similar to the superheroes like Batman, than to the heroes of the Western movies, but even the superheroes from the comics operate in a context of lawful institutions, which they try to protect, breaking the laws in the process, not unlike the Western movie heroes.
+In The Mandalorian we are embarking on a completely new territory, the one with no laws made by men.
+One may be tempted to compare the show to Mad Max, but the careful blending of the Western genre and the existence of organized groups like the remnants of the Empire, the Guild, the Tribe etc., make the situation a lot more organized than the one in Mad Max.

 Mando accepts the pay for his successful mission, in the form of steel which is used to make the Mandalorian armour, Beskar, intimately connected to the tradition of Mandalorians and their way of life.
 Mando says at one point: “I am a Mandalorian.
 Weapons are part of my religion”, and we can see a mythology emerging, a particular way of life, the way of the tribe.
 When the Mandalorian breaks the Guild code by taking away his bounty, he is hunted by other Guild members – Mandalorians come to his aid.
 In this scene, we see two laws – the law of the Guild, a professional organization, and the law of blood, the law of the tribe.
 This tension shows the main places of allegiance in the show.
 On the one hand, there is an allegiance based on personal interests, on the other, there is an allegiance mantained by tradition and blood bonds.